-- Maintain your operative dressing, loosen bandage if swelling of the hand occurs - It is normal for the shoulder to bleed and swell following surgery.
-If blood soaks through the bandage, do not become alarmed, reinforce with additional dressing - Remove surgical dressing (leave on steri-strips) the fifth post-operative day. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a plastic covering over the surgical site beginning 5 days after surgery.
-NO immersion in a bath until given approval by our office.
+- Maintain your operative dressing, loosen bandage if swelling of the hand occurs - It is normal for the elbow to bleed and swell following surgery.
+If blood soaks through the bandage, do not become alarmed, reinforce with additional dressing - To avoid infection, keep surgical incisions clean and dry you may shower by placing a plastic covering over the surgical site beginning the day after surgery.
+NO immersion of the arm. - Elbow will be immobilized in a splint/sling following surgery do not remove until post op appointment 10-14 days following surgery. - You may begin showering and getting your wound site wet after your first post-op appointment.